 Concerning coil coating, boat building and other industrial paint application, activity data are provided by the Ministry of Productive Activities for 1990 and 1991 (MICA, 1999) and updated annually by the National Institute of Statistics (ISTAT, several years [a] and [b]).
-Emission factors are taken from the EMEP guidebook considering the national legislation where relevant.
-Emission factors of the other industrial paint application from 1990 to 1995 are constant and derive from the 1999 EMEP/CORINAIR guidebook.
+Emission factors are taken from the EMEP quidebook considering the national legislation where relevant.
+Emission factors of the other industrial paint application from 1990 to 1995 are constant and derive from the 1999 EMEP/CORINAIR guid ebook.
 The reduction of the emission factor from 1996 to 2004 is applied on the basis of information on different share of paints throughout the years provided by the national study PINTA.
-From 2010, the value of the 1999 Guidebook has been chosen considering the further reduction of the sector (in PINTA, the reduction for 2005 with respect to 1995 is equal to 37%, and for 2010 64%; considering the default emission factor

-250 g/kg of paint, the reduction is equal to 53%).
+From 2010, the value of the 1999 Guidebook has been chosen considering the further reduction of the sector (in PINTA, the reduction for 2005 with respect to 1995 is equal to 37%, and for 2010 64%; considering the default emission factor 250 g/kg of paint, the reduction is equal to 53%).
 NMVOC emissions from this category have been decreasing constantly since the nineties, when all industrial installations have been subjected to permits from local authorities.
 Since then, most of the installations have to comply with emission limit values and technological requirements imposed at regional level, taking into account the EU directives on industrial emissions (i.e. Directive 99/13/EC on the limitation of emissions of volatile organic compounds due to the use of organic solvents in certain activities and installations (EC, 1999)) and often going beyond the European legislation.
 With regard to car repairing the emission cut from 2007 onwards is mainly due to the maximum contents of VOC set by EU Directive 2004/42/EC (EC, 2004).

-5.2.5 Degreasing (2D3e)
+5.2.6 Degreasing (2D3e)

 NMVOC emissions have been estimated for this category.
-The emission factor used is constant along the time series and equal to 700 g NMVOC/kg solvent used; from this submission following the comments of the last reviews it has been changed from 1000 to 700 g NMVOC/kg solvent as specified in the EMEP/EEA Guidebook.
+The emission factor used is constant along the time series and equal to 700 g NMVOC/kg solvent used, as specified in the EMEP/EEA Guidebook.
 According to the information provided by the National Industrial Association, due to technological improvements, the amount of solvent used in the products decreased during the period whereas it has been assumed that the percentage of NMVOC emissions remains constant.
 Activity data, solvent used, are also provided by the relevant industrial association (Federchimica, several years).

-Table 5.2 AD, EF and emissions for NMVOC from metal degreasing 2D3e, 1990-2021.
+Table 5.2 AD, EF and emissions for NMVOC from metal degreasing 2D3e, 1990-2022.

-1990 1995 2000 2005 2010 2015 2017 2018 2019 2020 2021 Activity data - Degreasing [Gg] 52.8 32.8 25.9 22.2 19.1 16.4 15.4 15.0 14.5 14.1 13.7 NMVOC emissions [Gg] 36.9 22.9 18.1 15.6 13.4 11.5 10.8 10.5 10.2 9.9 9.6
+- 1990 1995 2000 2005 2010 2015 2019 2020 2021 2022 Activity data - Degreasing [Gg] 52.8 32.8 25.9 22.2 19.1 16.4 14.5 14.1 13.7 13.2 NMVOC emissions [Gg] 36.9 22.9 18.1 15.6 13.4 11.5 10.2 9.9 9.6 9.3

-5.2.6 Dry cleaning (2D3f)
+5.2.7 Dry cleaning (2D3f)